Discover our Sleeping Savings campaign here

 1. ESG investing

 ESG strategies are gaining momentum as investors recognise the potential for long-term financial growth through sustainable business practices.
-According to AXA, an increasing amount of academic research is showing that the incorporation of ESG factors can potentially lead to better performance for both companies and their investors.
+An increasing amount of research is showing that the incorporation of ESG factors can lead to better financial performance for investors.

 2. Ethical investing